LukeStanbery89/compass/README.md

 # Configuration
 Compass requires two config files:

-**Master Config** - This file can have any name and can be hosted anywhere, but it requires the following JSON schema, where `MY_SERVER` is the name given to the device such as a server, and `MY_APP` is the name of a single application:
+**Master Config** - This file can have any name and can be located anywhere on the same machine, but it requires the following JSON schema, where `MY_SERVER` is the name given to the device such as a server, and `MY_APP` is the name of a single application:

+**Note:** Compass currently only supports locally-hosted master config files.
+Support for remote/CDN-hosted files is coming soon.

 ```json
 {